I Can’t

 Students followed teacher.
 I followed students.
 Halfway down the hall, Donna got a shovel from the custodian’s room.
 Then she marched the students to the farthest corner of the playground.

 Digging took ten minutes because most of the fourth-graders wanted a turn.
 The box of “I Can’ts” was placed in the hole and covered with dirt.
 Thirty-one 10- and 11-year-olds stood around the grave.
 Donna announced, “Please join hands and bow your heads.”
-They formed a circle, lowered heads and waited.
+They formed a circle, lowered their heads, and waited.

 Donna delivered the eulogy.
 “Friends, we gather today to honour the memory of ‘I Can’t.’
 While with us here on earth, he touched everyone’s lives, some more than others.
 We have provided ‘I Can’t’ with a final resting place.
 He is survived by ‘I Can’, ‘I Will’, and ‘I’m Going to Right Away’.
-They are not as well known as their relative — but with your help, perhaps they will make a greater mark on the world.
+They are not as well-known as their relative, but with your help, perhaps they will make a greater mark on the world.
 May everyone here pick up their lives and move forward in his absence.”

 I wasn’t one of Donna’s students.
 She was one of mine.
-Yet that day I learned an enduring lesson from her.
-Years later, I still envision that fourth grade class laying “I Can’t” to rest.
+Yet that day, I learned an enduring lesson from her.
+Years later, I still envision that fourth-grade class laying “I Can’t” to rest.

 Originally published as HeroicStories #266 on Dec 31, 2001